ubports/docs.ubports.com/porting/build_and_boot/H7_setup_sources.rst

 Halium-7.1 - Setting up the sources
 ===================================

-The sources necessary for the build depend on the porting method you will be following.
+The sources necessary for the **full system image build** for Halium-7.1.

 Setting up the sources for Halium-7.1 builds
 --------------------------------------------